 Pacific Salmon Resiliency

-One of BLM’s focuses under the Gravel to Gravel Keystone Initiative is to improve the health of watersheds that have been impacted from past land uses or that may have invasive plant species within the riparian areas.
+One of BLM’s focuses under Gravel to Gravel is to improve the health of watersheds that have been impacted from past land uses or that may have invasive plant species within the riparian areas.
 Many of these impacts have occurred in headwater streams, which comprise the most stream miles in a watershed and contribute to the health of downstream waters.
 By improving the condition of headwater areas that provide habitat for resident fish we also contribute to the health of connected habitats where salmon spawn and rear.
-Below is a description of the work we are doing within this critical aspect of the Keystone Initiative.
+Below is part of the work we are doing.

 Stream Restoration